Saudi court sentences five to death over Khashoggi killing | DW | 23.12.2019

 "The court issued death sentences on five men who directly took part in the killing," Shalaan al-Shalaan, Saudi deputy public prosecutor and spokesman, said in a statement after the trial that lasted for nine sessions and was held in near total secrecy.

-There was no breakdown of how the total amount of jail time was divided.
+There was no breakdown of how the total amount of jail time was divided and the identity of those receiving sentences will be kep a secret.
 All of those charged will have the opportunity to appeal their sentences.

 Those receiving jail terms were convicted "for their role in covering up this crime and violating the law" said Shalaan.
 Those charged were found not to have premeditated the murder.